Librechain/dkms-demo/README.md

-Gotham City
+Itering DKMS Demo
 =====================================
+Itering DKMS is a Distributed Key Management System for helping the massive adoption of using crypto DApp.
+It is inspired by the working of KZen-networks's Gotham city and the proxy re-encryption design of Nucypher.
-Gotham city is a fully functional client/server application of a minimalist decentralized HD wallet using 2 party ECDSA.
+This demo is a fully functional client/server application of a minimalist decentralized HD wallet using 2 party ECDSA, adding extra supporting for Ethereum.

 Supported Blockchain(s) / Coin(s)
 -------
 ### Server
-Gotham **server** is coin / blockchain agnostic but Elliptic Curve specific.
+DKMS **server** is coin / blockchain agnostic but Elliptic Curve specific.

 List of supported Curve(s):